Norwalk, Connecticut: Municipal representation

-Norwalk's municipal government is a weak-mayor form of a mayor-council government with the mayor of Norwalk elected by its voters.
+Norwalk's municipal government is a Mayor-Council of a mayor-council government with the mayor of Norwalk elected by its voters.
 The city's charter gives certain administrative powers exclusively to the council and others jointly to the Council and Mayor.
 The Common Council is the law-writing body of the City of Norwalk.
 Norwalk's common council consists of fifteen council members, five elected at-large and ten elected by district, two from each district.